diskerror/m2install/README.md

  * ```m2install --source git``` or
  * ```m2install -s git```

+Repository data can come from a remote source or a local repository using the ```git worktree add``` construct.
+See parameter names at the start of the install script.
+These can be preset in your configuration file.

 ## How to install Magento 2 using Composer
 To install Magento 2 from composer run m2install with --source composer param
  * ```m2install --source composer``` or